jordanbinnie/Portfolio/README.md

 I was inspired by Apples IOS widgets.

-I aimed for the perfect balance between beautiful UI and UX design.
+I aimed for a perfect balance between solid UI and UX design.

 The draggable grid elements are powered by React Grid Layout.

 This helped create more of a interactive and IOS feel.